 And the best part is that once your child masters the letters, you can start incorporating these same activities into sight words memorization.

 These activities are from a former kindergarten teacher and include paper activities as well as other engaging fun.

 If you have kids who are obsessed with cars, they’ll love the alphabet roads because they get to trace their letters with Hot Wheels!

 She also includes an outstanding resource all about how to build an interactive notebook, which helps kids work on essential cutting and pasting skills.

 These are digital cards that can be used with See Saw, Google Classroom, and email.
-This activity switches things up and is great if you need an “on the go” idea!
+This online activity switches things up and is great if you need an “on the go” idea!

 Introducing a new letter each week is an awesome way to introduce letters to kids.
 This approach gives your child time each day to become proficient before moving to the next letter.